 Course & Schedule

-Our study program will provide Regent graduate students and SCA alumni with a two-week total immersion experience in the professional world of Hollywood screenwriting.
+Our study program will provide Regent students and SCA alumni with a two-week total immersion experience in the professional world of Hollywood screenwriting.
 During this course, students will work in a television writer's atmosphere under the guidance of industry experts, developing a short film script.
 Students will study the various aspects of screenwriting under the tutelage of the faculty and guest speakers.

 Guest speakers to include (subject to change):

 - Bil Marsilii (Déjà vu)

 - Clare Sera (The Familymoon)

 - Chris Riley (After the Truth, The Hollywood Standard)